NeptuneHub/AudioMuse-AI-MusicServer/README.md

 * Sonic Path

 **IMPORTANT:** This is a Open Subsonic API compliant server (or it should be), so you need to configure AudioMuse-AI with the **navidrome** deployment, setting url, user and password correctly.

+# Developer
+This is instruction to run both backend and frontned on your developing envirorment

 ## Compile and run backend
 Going in /music-server-backend/